RRZE-HPC/likwid/doc/applications/likwid-agent.md

 /*! \page likwid-agent <CODE>likwid-agent</CODE>

 <H1>Information</H1>
-<CODE>likwid-agent</CODE> is a daemon application that uses \ref likwid-perfctr to measure hardware performance counters and write them to various output backends.
-The basic configuration is in a global configuration file that must be given on commandline.
+<CODE>likwid-agent</CODE> is a daemon application that uses \ref likwid-perfctr to measure hardware performance counters and write them to various output back-ends.
+The basic configuration is in a global configuration file that must be given on command line.
 The configuration of the hardware event sets is done with extra files suitable for each architecture.
 Besides the hardware event configuration, the raw data can be transformed using formulas to interested metrics.
-In order to output to much data, the data can be further filtered or aggregated. <CODE>likwid-agent</CODE> provides multiple store backends like logfiles, <A HREF="https://oss.oetiker.ch/rrdtool/">RRD</A> (Round Robin Database) or gmetric (<A HREF="http://ganglia.sourceforge.net/">Ganglia Monitoring System</A>).
+In order to output not too much data, the data can be further filtered or aggregated. <CODE>likwid-agent</CODE> provides multiple store back-ends like logfiles, <A HREF="https://oss.oetiker.ch/rrdtool/">RRD</A> (Round Robin Database) or gmetric (<A HREF="http://ganglia.sourceforge.net/">Ganglia Monitoring System</A>).

 <H1>Config file</H1>
 The global configuration file has the following options: